|

 Blacksmith shop behind Alfred Upchurch's coach shop

-catches fire.
-The flames are extinguished before any damage is done.
-The Rescue engine responds and is ready with steam upon arrival.
-(October 16, 1870)sent(d)18oct70
+caught fire.
+The flames were extinguished before any damage was done.
+The Rescue engine responded and

 red shirts trimmed with blue, black belts and blue caps trimmed to match the

 other parts of their uniform.
-(October 20, 1870)sent(d)14oct70;
+(October-November 1870)sent(d)14oct70;

 sent(d)05nov70

-Fire companies participate in Memorial Day parade.
+Fire companies participated in Memorial Day parade.

 (November 23, 1870)stan(d)16nov70

-its contents are destroyed.
+its contents were destroyed.
 (November 29, 1870)sent(d)29nov70

-Fire Chief is Joseph D. Backalan. stan(d)29jan80
+Fire Chief was Joseph D. Backalan. stan(d)29jan80

 1871

-City Commissioners act to issue and sell $15,000 of bonds for the purpose of construction at least 30 cisterns in the city.
-The election, to be held after the first Monday in May, is called but cancelled.
-(April 4, 1871)erm notes
+City Commissioners acted to issue and sell $15,000 of bonds for the purpose of construction at least 30 cisterns in the city.
+The election, to be held after the first Monday in May,

 occasion of the Mecklenburg Declaration Celebration.
 (May 21, 1871)sent(d)17may71; tele(d)21may71